Latest Module is 2.0.5 (May 2021)

-On February 5, Microsoft released V2.0.4 of the Exchange Online Management PowerShell module to general availability.
+On May 11, Microsoft released V2.0.5 of the Exchange Online Management PowerShell module to general availability.
 This is an update of what’s sometimes called Exchange Online PowerShell V2 (introduced at Ignite 2019).
-It is recommended that you update to 2.0.4 at your earliest convenience.
+It is recommended that you update to the latest version at your earliest convenience.

 The case for using the Exchange Online Management module instead of the older remote PowerShell cmdlets has been made many times.
 By now it should be a no-brainer, especially with Microsoft’s avowed intention to remove basic authentication for PowerShell as soon as possible and the consequent need to upgrade interactive PowerShell sessions and background scripts to use modern authentication.
 Here are the highlights of recent releases.